Classic Recipe

 Recipes ensure consistency and structure across annotation workflows, allowing teams to standardize labeling practices and improve data quality for training machine learning models.
 Recipes can be easily created, cloned, customized, or switched per dataset, supporting both flexibility and scalability in annotation projects.

-Core Components of a Recipe
+Core Components of Classic Recipe

-• Create and manage attributes:
+• Attributes – Create and manage attribute types and values.

-Create Classic ML Recipes
+Create Classic Recipes

 1. Navigate to Recipes from the lift-side menu.